November 18, 2024

 Each trigram corresponds to an aspect of life and a cardinal point:

-• The northernmost trigram is associated with your profession and career.
+• The northernmost trigram represents your profession and career, guiding success in your work life.

-The eight trigrams are used to verify whether a dwelling is harmonized so people can live there in happiness, well-being, and good health.
+The eight trigrams ensure the dwelling is harmonized, allowing people to live in happiness, well-being, and good health.

 Yin and Yang According to Feng Shui

-The black image with a white dot, and the white image with a black dot symbolize the polarity of the world, which is both masculine and feminine.
+The black side with a white dot and the white side with a black dot represent world polarity—masculine and feminine.

-This balance is necessary if Chi energy is to circulate freely and positively.
-People who are in contact with this energy enjoy lives filled with joy and success!
+This balance allows Chi energy to circulate freely and positively.
+Those in contact with Chi enjoy joyful, successful lives.

 Chinese Natural Elements